RobertLarsen/ProsaWorkshop/README.md

 You boot up the VM by executing 'vagrant up' in the directory where you cloned this repo.

-A compiled version of the different slideshows can be fined here:
+A compiled version of the different slideshows can be found here:
 * http://www.the-playground.dk/00-intro.html
 * http://www.the-playground.dk/01-reversing.html
 * http://www.the-playground.dk/02-exploitation.html